osmode/ddash/README.md

 [2]  returns number of enodes found on chain

-[3]  upload contents of *upload* directory to IPFS and save meta-data to blockchain.
+[3]  upload contents of *share* directory to IPFS and save meta-data to blockchain.

-[4]  query blockchain for file meta-data and download files from IPFS to *download* directory
+[4]  query blockchain for file meta-data and download files from IPFS to *share* directory

 [6] query blockchain for peer enodes